Market Correction Mechanism

 The Regulation tasked ACER and the European Securities and Markets Authority (ESMA) with assessing the market effects from the introduction of the MCM and submitting their MCM effect assessment reports to the European Commission by 1 March 2023.

 In their final assessment reports (1 March 2023) on the effects of the MCM (see below), neither ACER nor ESMA have identified significant impacts (positive or negative) that could be unequivocally and directly attributed to the adoption of the MCM.
-However, one should not infer from this that the MCM might not have any impacts on markets or on security of supply in the future.
+However, one should not infer from this that the MCM might not have had any impacts on markets or on security of supply.

 See ACER news (1 March 2023) on its assessment report on the effects of the gas Market Correction Mechanism.

-The MCM Regulation tasks ACER with calculating and monitoring the following elements with a view to activating and deactivating the MCM bidding limit:
+The MCM Regulation tasked ACER with calculating and monitoring the following elements with a view to activating and deactivating the MCM bidding limit:

 • Reference price defined as a basket of indexes aiming at reflecting the liquefied natural gas (LNG) import price to the EU;